-A prospective study of patients with SCD attending a specialist clinic at the Dept of Haematological Medicine, King's College Hospital, London, UK, was performed.
+A prospective study of patients with SCD attending a specialist clinic at the Department of Haematological Medicine, King's College Hospital was performed.
 The patients were eligible for the study regardless of any previous history of pulmonary problems and consecutive patients who gave written informed consent were recruited.
 The study was approved by the King's College Hospital Research Ethics Committee.
-All but two of the patients underwent both lung function and HRCT assessments on the same day.
-In the two exceptional cases, the second assessment was made within 2 weeks of the first.
+The lung function and HRCT assessments were made on the same day, except in two individuals who had the assessments within two weeks of one another.

-A detailed history was obtained from each patient and respiratory function tests undertaken.
-No testing was performed if the patient had a history of an upper respiratory tract infection (URTI) within the previous 2 weeks or of a vaso-occlusive crisis within the previous month.
-Short-acting bronchodilators were withheld for \geqslant 12 h before testing and smokers were asked to abstain from smoking for \geqslant 24 h prior to testing.
+The patients were seen in the Amanda Smith Unit, where a detailed history was obtained from each patient and respiratory function tests undertaken.
+No testing was performed if the patient had a history of an upper respiratory tract infection within the previous two weeks or of a vaso-occlusive crisis within the previous one month.
+Short-acting bronchodilators were withheld for at least twelve hours before testing and smokers asked to abstain from smoking for at least 24 hours prior to testing.